 "Girl Power" features two segments.
 The first segment features Dress for Success Lexington, which promotes the economic independence of disadvantaged women by providing professional attire, a network of support, and career development tools.
 The second segment features Kentucky Pink Connection, which provides support for those with breast cancer and works to remove barriers to screening and treatment.

-Premiered: Tuesday, October 15 at 8:00/7:00 am CT on KETKY
+Premiered: Thursday, October 17, 2013 at 12:30/11:30 am CT on KETKY

 Poet Kiki Petrosino, a creative writing professor at the University of Louisville, discusses her body of work and her latest collection of poems, Hymn for the Black Terrific.

 Premiered: Sunday, March 16, 2014 at 9:00/8:00 am CT on KETKY